luamfmenezes/study-micro-services/readme.md

 Create docker-image -> upload to docker-hub -> deployment with pod for that image -> create services to comunication.

+## Chrome tips

+type the follow command in the http screen error can redirect: thisisunsafe

 ## Doubts

 1. How to use local k8s?

+## Files

+1. Deployment -> Setup the pods
+2. Servie -> Set
+3. Skaffold ->

+## Skafld
+Skafold is the CI/CD for ks8.